-I’ve seen a few of you kind-lifers asking about PCOS in the forum.
-I wanted to ask expert Dr. Neal Barnard to weigh in on this syndrome and how a vegan diet can help.
+I’ve seen a few of you kind-lifers struggling with PCOS–Polycystic Ovarian Syndrome.
+It’s a serious condition that can cause a host of issues so, I asked expert Dr. Neal Barnard to weigh in on this syndrome and how a vegan diet can help.
 Read his insight below…

 Plant-Based Diets for Polycystic Ovarian Syndrome